What is The Lightbulb Project?

 THE LIGHTBULB PROJECT is an eclectic & unique collection of Public Art, organized by Gerardo Castro, started out as a way of connecting an important era in the history of Newburgh, NY as well as bringing awareness of how important the arts are to our lives and community.
 Newburgh was literally a jewel on the Hudson, having been the second city to become electrified by Thomas Edison, after New York City.
 The light bulb a symbol of innovation lends itself perfectly to the art project.

 Artists created the works of art using 4-foot tall plywood lightbulb forms.
-The Lightbulb Project has grown from 50 lightbulbs in 2013 to 82 lightbulbs in 2014 in which over ninety artists of all disciplines, professional and novice participated; from Fine Artists, graphic designers, sculptors, tailors, carpenters and some were collaborations used a dynamic combination of materials, methods, concepts, and subjects - some even challenged traditional boundaries that defy easy definition.
+The Lightbulb Project has grown from 48 lightbulbs in 2013, 82 lightbulbs in 2014 and 94 lightbulbs in 2016, in which over one-hundred artists of all disciplines, professional and novice participated; from Fine Artists, graphic designers, sculptors, tailors, carpenters and some were collaborations used a dynamic combination of materials, methods, concepts, and subjects - some even challenged traditional boundaries that defy easy definition.
 These creations were on view outdoors at key locations and business throughout the City of Newburgh...it's about creating experiences that will resonate long after the lightbulbs are gone.

 How can I sponsor The Lightbulb Project?